-Think you can’t build your savings if you live paycheck to paycheck?
-I’m here to say you can do it – you just need to know how.
+Think you can’t build your savings if you struggle financially and are living paycheck to paycheck?
+You aren’t alone.
+You can do it.
+You just need to learn how.

 I remember the days when I struggled to make ends meet.
-Payday was not really a happy day for me as 90% of my paycheck was always gone the minute the check was put into my hand.
-I had little left to actually live off of every two weeks.
-It felt as if I were constantly robbing Peter to pay Paul.
+Payday was not really a happy day for me as 90% of my paycheck was always gone the minute I had my check.
+I had little left to live off of every two weeks.
+It felt as if I were continually robbing Peter to pay Paul.

 - Quickly Boost Your Emergency Fund